webstir-io/testing-contract/README.md

 TypeScript types and JSON schema defining Webstir’s test manifests, runner events, and summaries.
 Downstream tooling (CLI, dashboards, custom reporters) consume this package to stay aligned with the official testing contract.

+## Status

+- Experimental testing contract for the Webstir ecosystem — event and manifest schemas may evolve alongside the runner and host.
+- Use pinned versions and expect breaking changes while the testing story stabilizes.

 ## Install

 ```ini